 A Google street view of the crag can be found here.

-What to Climb
+What to Climb at Sigsipamba

 A full topo of all 32 climbs can be found here.

-How to Arrive
+How to Get to Sigsipamba

 Get off the bus in the town of Pifo.
 From here you can take a short 5-10 minute cab ride or a Camioneta towards Sigsipamba itself.
 I don’t know the exact route to take, so you’ll have to ask around a bit.
-Just say “Sigsipamba”, the locals should be able to point you in the right direction.
+Just say “Sigsipamba” and the locals should be able to point you in the right direction.

-Santa Clara Alta
+Rock Climbing at Santa Clara Alta

 Located 1.5 hours south of Quito in El Cantón Rumiñahui, Santa Clara is a great spot boasting about 50 routes of various difficulties and styles.
 The setting of Santa Clara is particularly beautiful, as it is located in a sort of public nature reserve.